Skip to content

 # src__globex__emea__france__us_west__stripe.

-rocky run --filter regions=us_west
+rocky plan --filter regions=us_west

 This is almost always what you want in multi-region pipelines: “run everything that touches us-west”.